Frank DeArmon Whitney

 For the 19th-century baseball player, see Frank Whitney (baseball).

-Frank DeArmon Whitney (born November 22, 1959) is a United States district judge of the United States District Court for the Western District of North Carolina.
+Frank DeArmon Whitney (born November 22, 1959) is a senior United States district judge of the United States District Court for the Western District of North Carolina.

 Education and career

-Born in Charlotte, North Carolina, Whitney received a Bachelor of Arts degree from Wake Forest University in 1982 where he was a member of the ROTC program and inducted into the Phi Beta Kappa Society.
+Whitney was born in Charlotte, North Carolina.
+He received a Bachelor of Arts degree from Wake Forest University in 1982 where he was a member of the ROTC program and inducted into Phi Beta Kappa society.
 He earned a joint Juris Doctor and Master of Business Administration degree from the University of North Carolina School of Law and the University of North Carolina at Chapel Hill, respectively, in 1987.
 He entered private practice in Washington, D.C., in 1987.
-From 1988-89 he was a law clerk for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit before returning to private practice from 1989-90.
-He was an Assistant United States Attorney for the Western District of North Carolina from 1990-2001.
+From 1988-89 he was a law clerk for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit before returning to private practice from 1989 to 1990.
+He was an assistant United States attorney for the Western District of North Carolina from 1990 to 2001.
 He was in private practice in Charlotte from 2001 to 2002, and was then the United States Attorney for the Eastern District of North Carolina from 2002-06.

 Federal judicial service

-Whitney was nominated by President George W. Bush on February 14, 2006, to a seat on the United States District Court for the Western District of North Carolina vacated by Harold Brent McKnight.
+Whitney was nominated by President George W. Bush on February 14, 2006, to a seat on the United States District Court for the Western District of North Carolina vacated by Judge Harold Brent McKnight.
 Whitney was confirmed by the United States Senate on June 22, 2006, and received his commission on July 5, 2006.
-He served as Chief Judge from June 2, 2013 to June 2, 2020.
+He served as chief judge from 2013 to 2020.
+He assumed senior status on December 1, 2024.